Skip to main content

 print(result.warnings) # ["Contract value $50,000 may not meet diversity jurisdiction threshold..."]

-Convention Check
+Convention check

 result = guard.check_convention_applicability(